drivly/hostname.do/README.md

-# dns.api.cf
+# hostnames.do
-DNS Lookup API
+Hostname DNS API

 <https://hostnames.do/google.com>